va-big-data-genomics/trellis-mvp-functions/docs/deployment.md

 3. From the command-line, use the "cd" command to navigate to the root of the forked Trellis repo (e.g. "cd /Users/me/trellis")
 4. Navigate to the gcp-build-triggers/templates directory.
 5. For each yaml file, replace the bracketed keywords with your project values.
+Notice the name of trigger must be less than 64 characters.
+6. Create any necessary storage buckets you specified in yaml file.
-6. Run the following command to deploy each trigger:
+7. Run the following command to deploy each trigger:

 ```
 gcloud beta builds triggers import --source=trigger.yaml
 ```
-7. Navigate to the Cloud Build panel and check that each trigger has been deployed.
+8. Navigate to the Cloud Build panel and check that each trigger has been deployed.
 If builds are not automatically triggered, trigger them automatically.

 ```
 cd gcp-build-triggers